Oliver-Loeffler/JavaFXModularSpiDemo/README.md

-# Demo how to use javafx-maven-plugin with SPI drivers such as JDBC drivers
+# Demo how to create JavaFX app with custom runtime image using SPI drivers such as JDBC drivers

 The only purpose of this project is to investigate, how to properly configure a JavaFX project using Maven and the JavaFX Maven plugin.
 The interesting point is, how to properly link JDBC